-The last lap saw Bailie drop out of the running however, followed by Schoeman in the last kilometre.
-It was only at the carpet did Pereira showcase an extra ounce of effort that allowed him to overtake Royle for the silver medal.
+The last lap saw Bailie drop out of the running, however, followed by Schoeman in the last kilometre.
+It was only on the carpet did Pereira showcase an extra ounce of effort that allowed him to overtake Royle for the silver medal.

 â€œThe hill, the cobbles, the tight corners, it just makes it an unrelenting courseâ€¦it doesn’t really matter where you are on the bike, you are still working hard, it’s a real strength orientated course and that really suited me,â€ said Royle.

 â€œI had to fight hard in the last three kilometres but I was feeling fairly strong so I was telling myself to just stay relaxed.

 â€œAfter qualifying for Rio I have been able to train and feel relaxed knowing I have qualified already – I went into the race with the mentality that I had nothing to lose and everything to gain.

 â€œThe swim was good, getting out in the top three – it was pretty choppy and didn’t split up that much so I knew we needed to work the start of the bike to keep the gaps from the swim.

 The bike was good – I did my share of riding and working with the group to increase our lead.
 It’s a challenging course with a hill, cobbles and very technical so its the type of course that wears your legs down by the end of the 40km.â€

 Royle was quick to send a cheerio to his parents back in Newcastle.

 This is for my parents who are back home watching.
 My Dad has been a bit ill over the last few months and mum’s been in hospital the last few days so hopefully that will put a smile on their faces,â€ said Royle.